milvus-io/milvus/docs/design_docs/index_design.md

 ### 8.5.2 DropIndex

-DropIndex deletes indexes based on IndexID.
+DropIndex deletes an index based on IndexID.
 One IndexID corresponds to the index of an entire column.
 A column is divided into many segments, and each segment corresponds to an IndexBuildID.
 IndexCoord uses IndexBuildID to record index tasks.
 Therefore, when DropIndex, delete all tasks corresponding to IndexBuildID corresponding to IndexID.